cyber-space-cowboy/cyber-space-cowboy.github.io/_posts/2020-3-23-WiFi-Hacking.md

 WPA2:
 ![_config.yml]({{ site.baseurl }}/images/WiFi/WPA2_Sniff.png)

-As you can see we have some data transferring, but we need a device to authenicate to this network in order to obtain those EAPOL packets.
+As you can see we have some data transferring, but we need a device to authenticate to this network in order to obtain those EAPOL packets.
 So while running the airodump tool with the refined query to only sniff the "Test 425 Network" we will deauth a device from the network.
 The good thing about this is that you can see what devices are putting out data and chose your victim.

 Here is me Deauthing a device on the network with aireplay-ng:
 ![_config.yml]({{ site.baseurl }}/images/WiFi/WPA_Deauth.png)